-New York: Roy Strickland; 410G Avery, 854-1816
+New York: Roy Strickland; 414 Avery, 854-1816

-Paris: Meredith Sykes; Atelier Columbia, 4 Rue de Jarente, 75004 Paris, France advisors to the students, and, in consultation with the dean, arrange the program's faculty appointments.
+Paris: Meredith Sykes; Atelier Columbia, 4 Rue de Jarente, 75004 Paris, France

+The directors develop the program's curriculum and admissions policies in consultation with the dean of GSAP and the program's faculty, serve as academic advisors to the students, and, in consultation with the dean, arrange the program's faculty appointments.
 In New York, Roy Strickland is also the recruiting director for the program and liaison for participating colleges.